Updated: Mar 4, 2018

 What is the meniscus?

-You have two C-shaped rings of cartilage, called the meniscus, that sit between the femur (thighbone) and tibia (shinbone).
+There are two C-shaped rings of cartilage, called the meniscus, that sit between the femur (thighbone) and tibia (shinbone).
 The meniscus act as shock absorbers in your knee.
-They also play an important role in keeping the knee stable.
+The meniscus also plays an important role in keeping the knee stable.

 A meniscal tear can be associated with more significant injuries in the knee, such as a Anterior Cruciate Ligament (ACL) injury.